pH-7/GoodJsCode/readme.md

 ```

 In this case, the class name clearly says what it does.
 It’s the opposite of a black box.
 By saying what it does, it should also follow the single responsibility principle of achieving only one single purpose.
 Class names should be a (singular) noun that starts with a capital letter.
-The class can also contain more than one noun, if so, each word has to be capitalized (this is called **UpperCamel** case).
+The class can also contain more than one noun.
+If so, each word has to be capitalized (this is called **UpperCamel** case).

 **[⬆️ Back to top](#-table-of-contents)**